nepi-engine/nepi_setup/NEPI_DOCKER_PRODUCTION_SETUP.md

 ################################################################
 ### NEPI Docker Config Setup

-This step will configure the NEPI Docker configuration using the defualt settings.
+This step will configure the NEPI Docker installation using the defualt settings.
 You can change settings later in the 'NEPI Docker Customization' section.

 Log into the `nepihost` user using password  'nepi'